directus/directus/docs/cloud/glossary.md

 **Standard**\
 Standard Projects are created using multi-tenant architecture.
 However, if your neighbor's Project gets busy, it will not impact your Project because each Standard Project is scoped to one container per Project with dedicated minimum resources.
-However, when needed, it can expand beyond this and tap into resources which are not dedicated by other Projects.
+However, when needed, it can expand beyond this and tap into resources which are not dedicated to other Projects.

 **Enterprise**\
 Databases on Enterprise Projects are single-tenant, 100% dedicated to your Project.
 No neighbors.